 Current law and government guidance discriminates in favour of religion in requiring daily acts of ‘Collective Worship’ in schools, and in favour of Christianity in requiring that for schools without a religious character, the majority of these acts of Collective Worship should be ‘of a broadly Christian character’.
-Sixth form pupils and parents on behalf of younger pupils have an absolute right to withdrawal from compulsory Collective Worship.
+Sixth form pupils and parents on behalf of (in England and Wales younger) pupils have an absolute right to withdrawal from compulsory Collective Worship.

+The UK is the only country in the world to impose Christian worship in state schools.
 In demanding Collective Worship in schools which will typically have pupils from a wide variety of religious backgrounds and none, the law is incoherent: a school can do many things collectively but, lacking a shared religious faith, it cannot worship collectively.
-It also ignores the right of children below the sixth form to freedom of belief and conscience by giving only to parents the right to have a child excused from worship or to withdraw the child from school for an alternative form of worship.
+It also ignores the right of children, below the sixth form in England and Wales and of all ages elsewhere, to freedom of belief and conscience by giving only to parents the right to have a child excused from worship or to withdraw the child from school for an alternative form of worship.

 Neither the parental nor sixth-former right to excusal nor the possibility of obtaining a determination is a satisfactory means of achieving inclusiveness.
 Few parents avail themselves of the right to have children excused from school worship, not wishing them to be singled out or to miss the valuable elements of school assemblies: the celebration of shared values and the sharing of the school culture and ethos.
 Opting out is, in any case, a negation of inclusiveness.
 The process of obtaining a determination is often sufficiently bureaucratic and time-consuming to deter schools, apart from those with large and assertive groups of non-Christians.
-No schools that we are aware of seek determinations because the majority of their pupils are not religious, though surveys show that this must often be the case.
-In any case, the law mandates that there must be worship even if it is not Christian, so a school cannot apply not to hold any worship even in such a situation.
+The law does not allow schools to determine to hold inclusive assemblies instead of worship, because the majority of their pupils are not religious, though surveys show that this must often be the case.

 We want to see the current law requiring daily Collective Worship replaced with a requirement for inclusive school assemblies.
 In this we are in agreement with many religious groups and all the major education unions.
 Such assemblies should explore topics such as happiness, sadness, beauty and the arts; encourage kindness, sharing and creativity; consider life, love, and death; and investigate what it means to be human.
 These assemblies should delve into different religious and non-religious points of view.
 But no-one should feel that their own beliefs are being contradicted, and that they are wrong for not sharing the religious views being presented by the teacher.